Mossberg 500 Review: Is it worth it?

 Mossberg 500 Background

-The Mossberg 500 is a pump action shotgun that was first introduced back in 1960!
+Having served as a former special operations sniper, I’ve had extensive experience with a wide range of firearms.
+One that particularly stands out in my memory is the Mossberg 500, a pump-action shotgun introduced back in 1960!
 The 500 has sure been around a while… but not as long as the Remington 870 pump action shotgun for which the Mossberg 500 was introduced as competition.
 The Remington 870 was introduced 10 years earlier in 1950.

 Both the 870 and the 500 have been American staples – they are both the leaders in pump action shotgun sales.
 Although the Remington 870 is known to be the most popular pump action shotgun with 3 million sold by the 1980s, Mossberg caught up in sales at a later date (although in a faster time from first being available for sale).